-Tuesday, July 8
+Tuesday, July 8, 2014

 Kadmiri has pleaded not guilty.
-His lawyers, Joshua Tomsheck and Roy Nelson reserved their opening statement for later this week.
+His lawyers, Joshua Tomsheck and Roy Nelson, plan to make their opening arguments later this week.